OFDM-Based Active STAR-RIS-Aided Integrated Sensing and Communication Systems: Introduction

 \subsection{Paper outline}

 For the rest of this paper, Section II introduces the structure of the ASTARS-aided ISAC system and the expressions of radar and communication signals.
-In Section III, we introduce the optimization problem of our system and the design of transmit beamforming.
-Section IV presents the optimization of the ASTARS phases and amplitudes.
+In Section III, we introduce the optimization problem of our system and the design of transmit beamforming, as well as the optimization of the ASTARS phases and amplitudes.
 We simplify the problem to enable the use of CVX for carrying out the optimization.
-In Section V, we introduce the procedures for range and velocity estimations by using our optimized transmit beamforming and ASTARS phases and amplitudes.
-Section VI includes simulations, and the Conclusion is presented in Section VII.
+In Section IV, we introduce the procedures for range and velocity estimations by using our optimized transmit beamforming and ASTARS phases and amplitudes.
+Section V includes simulations, and the Conclusion is presented in Section VI.